romac/mdash-chrome/README.md

-# mdash
+# —dash

 ## Description

-**mdash** is a tiny Chrome extension which aims to replace the 'New Tab' page with a light dashboard linked with your bookmarks.
+**—dash** is a tiny Chrome extension which aims to replace the 'New Tab' page with a light dashboard linked with your bookmarks.

 ## DISCLAIMER